-“Camps are a nurturing environment for a child to explore activities and programs that could turn into lifelong passions,” says Diane Gotelaeve of Saline, of Summers-Knoll Camp in Ann Arbor.
+“Camps are a nurturing environment for a child to explore activities and programs that could turn into lifelong passions,” says Diane Gotelaeve of Saline, formerly of Summers-Knoll Camp in Ann Arbor.
 With so much to do at summer camp (archery, swimming, canoeing, crafts, etc.), there are many fun activities for kids to discover.

 That’s why it’s the perfect place for your child to tap into an interest that he or she wants to carry on after camp is over.
 Did your daughter go ga-ga for horseback riding?
 Perhaps she’s a budding equestrian who would enjoy regular lessons.

 “I have to work!” says Diamond Zhu of Dearborn Heights, expressing what for many parents is the most practical reason.
 After all, when school lets out, kids have to go somewhere to spend their time.
 Camp isn’t just a “parking spot” for kids, though: It also offers fun, excitement and lessons that last.

 Did this post help you decide if you will send your child to camp?
 Comment and tell us your thoughts.